prebid/prebid.github.io/guide.md

 ## Core Technologies

 The Prebid website is developed using [Jekyll](https://jekyllrb.com/), a static site generator which uses the following technology to create and style HTML pages.
+See the [main README file](https://github.com/prebid/prebid.github.io/blob/master/README.md) for instructions on how to set this up.

 **Markdown**: The majority of the content is written in Markdown language.
 Jekyll transform this into raw HTML.